The German Amazon Marketplace Agreement Case: A landmark settlement with global reach or more hype than substance?

 Prior to the amendments, only the courts in Luxembourg had jurisdiction for disputes between Amazon and merchants.
 Therefore, it was rather difficult and costly, in particular for smaller merchants, even to just attempt seeking legal redress.
 Luxembourg's exclusive jurisdiction is now removed from the T&Cs.
 However, Luxembourg law still exclusively governs the business relations.
 The FCO accepted Amazon's argument that a consistent legal framework for all its European activities is beneficial.

-It will now be easier for merchants to identify, access, and trace the applicable rules and regulations that apply to their relations with Amazon.
-Any changes will be announced with 15 days’ notice.
+It will nolw be easier for merchants to identify, access, and trace the applicable rules and regulations that apply to their relations with Amazon.
+Any changes will be announced with 15 days' notice.

 Akin to the termination and blocking amendments noted above, this "amendment" purely anticipates what is also stipulated in the P2B-Regulation.
 Its Article 3(2), subparagraphs 1 and 2, provide: "Providers of online intermediation services shall notify, on a durable medium, to the business users concerned any proposed changes of their terms and conditions.
 The proposed changes shall not be implemented before the expiry of a notice period which is reasonable and proportionate to the nature and extent of the envisaged changes and to their consequences for the business user concerned.
 That notice period shall be at least 15 days from the date on which the provider of online intermediation services notifies the business users concerned about the proposed changes.
 Providers of online intermediation services shall grant longer notice periods when this is necessary to allow business users to make technical or commercial adaptations to comply with the changes."